Household Liquidation Specialist

 Q41: What areas do you provide service to?

-A41: Areas we service in and around WNY: Akron, Alden, Amherst, Angola, Aurora, Barker, Blasdell, Boston, Brant, Buffalo, Cambria, Cheektowaga, Clarence, Clarence Center, Colden, Collins, Concord, Depew, East Aurora, Eden, Eggertsville, Elma, Evans, Farnham, Gasport, Grand Island, Gowanda, Hamburg, Harris Hill, Hartland, Holland, Kenmore, Lake Erie Beach, Lancaster, Lewiston, Lockport, Marilla, Middleport, Newfane, Newstead, Niagara, North Boston, North Collins, Olcott, Orchard Park, Pendleton, Porter, Ransomville, Rapids, Royalton, Sanborn, Sardinia, Sloan, Somerset, South Lockport, Springville, Tonawanda, Town Line, Wales, Wanakah, West Seneca, Wheatfield, Williamsville, Wilson, Youngstown.
+A41: Areas we service in and around WNY: Akron, Alden, Amherst, Angola, Arcade, Aurora, Barker, Blasdell, Boston, Brant, Buffalo, Cambria, Cheektowaga, Clarence, Clarence Center, Colden, Collins, Concord, Depew, East Aurora, Eden, Eggertsville, Elma, Evans, Farnham, Gasport, Grand Island, Gowanda, Hamburg, Harris Hill, Hartland, Holland, Kenmore, Lake Erie Beach, Lancaster, Lewiston, Lockport, Marilla, Middleport, Newfane, Newstead, Niagara, North Boston, North Collins, Olcott, Orchard Park, Pendleton, Porter, Ransomville, Rapids, Royalton, Sanborn, Sardinia, Sloan, Somerset, South Lockport, Springville, Tonawanda, Town Line, Wales, Wanakah, West Seneca, Wheatfield, Williamsville, Wilson, Youngstown.

 Q42: Does Andrew`s Estate Service Make & Donate Theme Baskets?